Angustopila dominikae

-Angustopila dominikae is a species of light grey, round, land snails, a terrestrial pulmonate gastropod mollusc in the family Hypselostomatidae.
-Angustopila dominikae have been found in southern China, and are considered to be one of the world's smallest terrestrial molluscs (the holotype's shell height is 0.86 mm).
+Angustopila dominikae is a species of light grey, round, land snails, a terrestrial pulmonate gastropod mollusc in the family Gastrocoptidae.
+Angustopila dominikae have been found in southern China, and are considered to be one of the world's smallest terrestrial molluscs (the holotype's shell height is 0.86 mm), only surpassed by Acmella nana, which is 0.7 mm in size.
 This species is a tropical snail found on limestone cliffs.

 Name and previous record status

 The snails were named after Páll-Gergely's wife, Dominika.
 It was considered the “world's smallest snail”.
 However the current record holder, discovered in early 2022, is Angustopila psammion.
 Angustopila dominikae grows to, at most 0.86 mm.
 Some unidentified micro-molluscs found in the forests of Argao, Cebu can be smaller in size than Angustopila dominikae, but these species must be further studied before they can stake claim to the title of “Worlds Smallest Snail”.

 Physical characteristics

 The Angustopila dominikae holotype has a shell that is light grey in color, having 1.5 whorls (repeating spirals or circles) when it is a protoconch.
 The protoconch is finely pitted and granular and collectively radiates from the nuclear whorl and ceases at the second.
 This species is also extremely small, approximately 10 can fit in the eye of a needle.
 Their shells range in size from .6 millimeters to .79 millimeters.